TakumiBC/TakumiBC-1/README.md

 # TakumiBC (my slave)

-## What is it?
+## ❓What is it?

-- TakumiBC is a anthropogenic (human-like) (is this even a real word???)
+- 🌟 TakumiBC is a anthropogenic (human-like) (is this even a real word???)
 AI (apple infrastructure) to help you create nonexistent tools such as finding yourself a fake girlfriend (parentheses).
-- TakumiBC has been praised by many (wtf really?):
+- 📸 TakumiBC has been praised by many (wtf really?):
   - Linus Torvalds:
     > Many AI companies have been especially hard to deal with.
     >